armchaircaver/ECM-factorisation/README.md

 # ECM-factorisation
 Python 3 program to factorise a number using the Elliptic Curve Method (ECM)

  This is an experiment to see how quickly a number could be factorised into primes using straightforward readable Python 3.
-Python 3.8 or higher is needed as the code uses pow(a,-1,n) to perform modular inversion.

  In tests with moderately sized factors up to 20 digits this algorithm outperforms pyecm, although I haven't experimented with tuning the parameters of pyecm.

 The function factorECM tests primality of a number using Miller-Rabin and factorises a number using trial division and Elliptic Curve Method (ECM).
 Factorisation may take some time if the number has two large prime factors.

+The routines use gmpy2 if it is available, or Python integer arithmetic if not.
+If gmpy2 is not used, Python 3.8 or higher is needed as the ECM routine uses pow(a,-1,n) to perform modular inversion.

 The ECM algorithm uses Montgomery elliptic curves with Suyama parameterisation to construct the curves, and has 2 phases based on the descriptions in [1] and [2]